What is a UTR Number?

 Where do I find my UTR number?

-If you already have a UTR number but can’t find it there are a number of ways to locate it including your:
+If you already have a UTR number but can’t find it or need to check it there are a number of ways to locate it including your:

 The self assessment helpline can be called if you cannot find your UTR number.
 You should have your national insurance number to hand when you contact HMRC.